|Father||Charles (VI, King of France 1380-1422)||Mother||Isabeau (of Bavaria)|

 Joan was granted an audience with the dauphin at Vaucouleurs.
 At the meeting Charles had disguised himself as a servant and had a servant dress as himself.
 Joan was not fooled and picked the king out.
 Charles was impressed when Joan told him that God had told her that he was the true heir.

 Joan of Arc and the dauphin entered Rheims.
 Charles was crowned in the Cathedral and became King of France.

 The French fail to retake Paris that had been captured by the English.
 Joan was slightly injured during the fighting.

-The English lost the support of the Duke of Burgundy against Charles VII with the signing of the Treaty of Arras where the Duke recognised Charles as the true King of France.
+The English lost the support of the Duke of Burgundy against King Charles VII of France with the signing of the Treaty of Arras where the Duke recognised Charles as the true King of France. ¹

 Selection of references used: